 (Chi Do Therapist)

-In 2001, Steve was looking for a method of keeping fit which had the same or similar philosophy and discipline as the martial arts.
+During police basic training, Steve was taught the art of Aikido and for thirty years put into practice the techniques and philosophy of that art.
+Upon retirement from the service Steve was looking for a method of keeping fit which had a similar philosophy and discipline as the martial arts.
 Steve found the Chi Clinic and Chi-Do, a combination of the martial and healing arts.
 Steve studied at the Chi Clinic concentrating more on the health side of Chi-Do and in 2007 qualified as a Chi-Do therapist.

-When Steve retired from the Police Service in 2000 he became a lecturer at Brooklands College teaching stress management, health and fitness.
-Steve had achieved his teaching qualification (Certificate in Post Compulsory Education and Training) whilst in the Police Service and later a Fitness Instructor qualification.
+After retirement from the Police Service Steve became a lecturer at Brooklands College teaching stress management, health and fitness.
+Steve had achieved his teaching qualifications (Certificate in Post Compulsory Education and Training, and a Home Office Accredited Instructor Certification) whilst in the Police Service and later a Fitness Instructor qualification.
 He developed and taught his students strategies to cope with the pressures of war zones whether they be on home or foreign soils, psychological or physical.
 A major part of the strategies was Chi-Do.

 Steve retired as a lecturer in 2012 but has continued sharing Chi-Do therapies and philosophies running classes locally and visiting care homes where he has developed and introduced a sitting form for those who are bright eyed but a little unsteady on their feet.

 In 2015 Steve was a member of the bronze medal winning team at the 100th Anniversary Open Tai Chi Championship in Beijing and went on to train in the Wudang Mountains with Tai Chi masters.